cromwellsimon/Godot-DotNet-CustomResourceRegistry/README.md

 ### Adding custom C# resources/nodes:

 1. Add the [**RegisteredTypeAttribute**](#registeredtypeattribute) to your resource/node class.
 The file containing your class must have the same name as the class in order to be detected by the plugin.
-Make sure to add `using MonoCustomResourceRegistry;` to the top of your file to import this plugin's namespace, which contains `RegisteredTypeAttribute`.
+Make sure to add `using DotNetCustomResourceRegistry;` to the top of your file to import this plugin's namespace, which contains `RegisteredTypeAttribute`.
 2. Make sure your C# file is under one of the [**Resource Script Directories**](#settings)
 3. Rebuild the solution
 4. Press the **"CRR"** button to update the registered types